ottensa/sepdpc/README.md

 </p>

 ### Disclaimer
-This is not part of the core Starburst product and is not covered by Starburst Enterprise support agreements.
-It is a community developed set of scripts to make your life easier when deploying to these cloud environments.
+This is not part of the core Starburst product and is not covered by Starburst support agreements.
+It is a community developed set of scripts to make your life easier when managing Starburst Enterprise  Data Products.

 ## Introduction
 This Python package is a CLI for managing Starburst Enterprise Data Products in a local repository.